Have you received a letter, email, or phone call telling you that you have won a huge prize?

-It is very likely (TAKE FOR SURE) that this letter or mail is a scam, a lie, and the scammers will try to charge you commisions or other "costs" before paying you the supposed prize (THIS PRIZE DOES NOT EXISTS).
-DO NOT PAY ANYTHING
+It is very likely (TAKE FOR SURE) that this letter or mail is a scam, a lie, and the scammers will try to charge you commisions or other "costs" before paying you the supposed prize (THIS PRIZE DOES NOT EXIST).
+DO NOT PAY ANYTHING.

 Scammers often use the names of legitimate lottery organizations, but that doesnīt mean the offer in the message is legitimate.
 Anyone can send a phony message that says "This is the Spanish National Lottery and you have won a prize"-and thatīs just what the scammers do.
 The basic rule to remember is: if you didnīt enter, you canīt win.
 No legitimate lottery organization awards prizes to random people who have never entered their contest.
 Information about legitimate lottery organizations is available elsewhere on the web.

 There is number of groups of criminals, of various nationalities, are using the prestige and the commercial names of the Official Lotteries by fraudulent means in several countries, particularly in countries in the south-west of Asia and the Pacific, and countries on the American continent.
 They move with ease around the whole world and use mobile telephones, PO boxes, provisional or false addresses (including real addresses of official Spanish organisations), as well as names that bring to mind prestigious institutions ("el Gordo", "euromillones", "la Primitiva", "European Lottery Commission", etc.) They also forge the printed sheets and signatures of various banks.